hulkco/beaconstac.github.io/docs/common-questions.md

 Currently, these are the only models available.
 We will be coming out with new hardware models in the future.

-### **<a name="Can I change the UUID of the beacon?"></a>Can I change the UUID of the beacon?**
+### **<a name="Can I change the UUID/Major/Minor values of the beacon?"></a>Can I change the UUID/Major/Minor values of the beacon?**

-Unfortunately, you cannot change the UUIDs of the beacons.
-However, we do allow you to change the Major and Minor for each beacon.
+Unfortunately, you cannot change the UUIDs or major/minor values of the beacons.

 ### **<a name="Are Beaconstac beacons weather proof?"></a>Are Beaconstac beacons weather proof?**